 IGC sees lower global corn production in 2022/23

-LONDON, April 21 (Reuters) - The International Grains Council on Thursday forecast that global corn (maize) production would fall by 13 million tonnes in the 2022/23 season to 1.197 billion tonnes.
+LONDON, April 21 (Reuters) - The International Grains Council on Thursday forecast that global corn (maize) production would fall by 13 million tonnes in the 2022/23 season to 1.197 billion tonnes reflecting smaller crops in Ukraine and the United States.

-In its monthly update, the inter-governmental body also projected there would be a marginal drop in global wheat production of one million tonnes to 780 million.
+The inter-governmental body, in its first full assessment of the 2022/23 season, forecast Ukraine's corn crop falling to 18.6 million tonnes, down from the prior season's 41.9 million.

+A sharp decline in the area sown for spring crops such as corn has been widely expected this season following Russia's invasion.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))